 To understand this unlikely little brawler’s origins, we have to go back to Boston, Massachusetts in the 1870s.
 And while there are several stories and theories about this breed’s true origins, all experts and historians seem to agree they center around New England city.

 Some believe that the Boston Terrier we know today came about by breeding the Bulldog with the now extinct English White Terrier.
 In fact, they were developed by the coachman of a wealthy Boston family, thus starting off as pets for the elitists.

 There is little corroborating evidence of this account.
 Even so, this origin story is generally considered to be a coincidental half-truth.
 A more substantiated origin story of the Boston Terrier also takes place in Boston, but the history is somewhat dark.

 In the early 1870s, a man named Robert C. Hooper purchased a dog from Edward Burnett, a Rep for the 6th state in the Union.
-The dog was named “Judge.”
-He was of mixed bull and terrier stock and is acknowledged by the American Kennel Club as the progenitor of all true Boston Terriers.
+The dog’s name was “Judge.”
+He was of mixed bull and terrier stock and is now recognized by the AKC, as the progenitor of all true Boston Terriers.

 Some stories say that Hooper bought Judge because he reminded him of another dog that he had as a child.
 However, this could be some imaginative interpolation.
 Others suggest that there was no real motive other than he wanted a new dog.